 Jeremy Gucsott: A fit Manu Tuilagi can become England’s Ma’a Nonu

-Manu TuilagiIf the and Rugby do not do something about the league, English rugby could follow in the same steps as English football, in that it is unlikely to produce another World Cup-winning team.
-While the English Premier football league is the most valuable and exciting league in the world at present, it's struggling to produce technically gifted and skilful young English players who can string enough passes together to compete with Europe, let alone the world.
+Manu TuilagiIf the RFU and Premiership Rugby do not do something about the league, English rugby could follow in the same steps as English football, in that it is unlikely to produce another World Cup-winning team.
+While the English Premier football league is the most valuable and exciting league in the world at present, it’s struggling to produce technically gifted and skilful young English players who can string enough passes together to compete with Europe, let alone the world.

 If a team was picked today it would be predominately made up of Irish and Welsh players who play in a less valuable league, watched by fewer people, but with one crucial difference.
-There is no relegation.
+There is no .
 No relegation in rugby means development, better youngsters playing with better skills and technique.
 At the moment there is a big emphasis in academies on picking kids with size, power, strength and speed, which can be measured easily.
 Identifying skill is more difficult, and we need more coaches at all levels who can see it, and nurture it.

-When you look at , Australian and South African rugby and how the Super 15 has really brought them all on, English players must be very envious of their playing standards, skill-wise and technically.
+When you look at New Zealand, Australian and South African rugby and how the Super 15 has really brought them all on, English players must be very envious of their playing standards, skill-wise and technically.
 Super 15 has no relegation, and you see a lot of skilful rugby played at speed with intensity.
 Sometimes you watch games that are high scoring, and you question the tackling and defence in general, but in the main these are hardcore games – unlike the English Premiership where we watch dreary forwards slug it out in an arm wrestle.

-There will be exceptional teams occasionally because a rugby nation like with big playing numbers will, in some eras, naturally produce gifted individuals during a given period, and ‘hey presto', we have a winning team.
-However, it doesn't need to be left to chance.
-With good coaching at junior level continuing through to senior level, and, with England's numbers, there should be a conveyor belt of talent being produced in most positions most seasons.
+There will be exceptional teams occasionally because a rugby nation like England with big playing numbers will, in some eras, naturally produce gifted individuals during a given period, and ‘hey presto’, we have a winning team.
+However, it doesn’t need to be left to chance.
+With good coaching at junior level continuing through to senior level, and, with England’s numbers, there should be a conveyor belt of talent being produced in most positions most seasons.

 Look at the differences we currently have.
 New Zealand could pick a second team and give most international teams a very good game, whereas England haven’t been able to do that for several years, even though they should be able to match NZ given the money and resources in the game here.